CareOregon: Leadership

-Location

-In 2005, CareOregon began moving its staff into a building it purchased at 315 SW Fifth Ave. in downtown Portland.
-The company also rents offices in the Oregon cities of Seaside and Medford.
-In March 2020, due to the COVID-19 pandemic, CareOregon shifted temporarily to a largely remote workforce.

-The fledgling CareOregon set up its first office in November 1993, in Portland’s Crown Plaza building, in space lent to the organization by then-Oregon Health Sciences University.
-In 1995, CareOregon relocated to the Commerce Building (now Broadway Commons) and, in 1999, to 522 S.W.
-Fifth Ave. before moving to its current headquarters.

 Financial downturns

 In 2003, CareOregon was on the edge of bankruptcy, “prompted in part by declining state reimbursements (that), ‘forced us to confront who are we and what is our core value in the world,’ said David Labby, M.D., Ph.D., CareOregon’s [then] medical director.”

 The situation led to layoffs, new leadership, a reorganization, and efforts to improve quality, performance and population health as both a business and health strategy.
 These efforts included the CareSupport and Primary Care Renewal programs.

 In 2015-2018, CareOregon experienced losses that its executives expected to exceed $96 million by the end of 2018.
 The company was stabilized by its large reserves and revised state contracts.

 Also in 2018, CareOregon Metro assumed care for about 80,000 of the 100,000 clients of Family Care, a coordinated care organization that closed its Medicaid plan Dec.
 31, 2017.

 The 80,000 new members represented a 40 percent expansion of CareOregon’s enrollment in less than six weeks.